Officer Ward

 Weakness: Overconfidence

 Well that was an…adventure… The Bad Hatter was one of the most intense, unbelievable baddies we’ve ever come up against.
-I’ve got to say I’m extremely proud of all the Cadets for defeating him.
+I’ve got to say I’m extremely proud of all the cadets for defeating him.

 I’d love to tell you all about the Bad Hatter, but there’s a little problem.
 We still have him trapped in that old PC that Erika lured him into, and there’s no way we’re plugging it back in to question him.
 He’s just too dangerous.